emacsway/emacsway/ru/tdd.rst

     \- "Clean Architecture: A Craftsman’s Guide to Software Structure and Design" [#fncarch]_ by Robert C. Martin

+..

+    "Mock across architecturally significant boundaries, but not within those boundaries."

+    -- "`When to Mock <https://blog.cleancoder.com/uncle-bob/2014/05/10/WhenToMock.html>`__" by Robert C. Martin

 Sociable or Solitary?
 =====================